 By the grace of God, Holy Apostles Orthodox Church here in Bowling Green has witnessed a tremendous number of inquirers in the last several years.
 Of those who have inquired, many have decided to undertake the journey into Orthodoxy thereby entering the catechumenate.

-We meet Wednesday evenings after our Daily Vespers service, in order to explore and discover the richness of the Orthodox Christian faith; a faith that has endured unbroken lineage since the time of the Apostles; a faith grounded in the Holy Scriptures; a faith anchored in the Risen Christ, through the Holy Spirit, to the Glory of God the Father.
+We meet Sunday afternoons after our Divine Liturgy, in order to explore and discover the richness of the Orthodox Christian faith; a faith that has endured unbroken lineage since the time of the Apostles; a faith grounded in the Holy Scriptures; a faith anchored in the Risen Christ, through the Holy Spirit, to the Glory of God the Father.

 All are welcome.
 All questions are welcome.